TheGoodlike13/liberty_or_death/README.md

     chmod 600 /etc/openldap/ldap.keytab

 I've looked it up, and chmod can be deciphered by treating every number as a set of 3 flags.
 6 = 4 + 2 = write + read.
-There's 3 numbers because files have 3 boxes to select permissions in, I guess: owner, group and other.
+There are 3 numbers because files have 3 boxes to select permissions in, I guess: owner, group and others.

-But that's important.
+But that's not important.
 What's important is that the owner/group used here is 'ldap', not 'openldap' like in the guide.
 And this is coming from 'openldap.org', so it can't be that they messed up.
 Well, it totally can, I have come to expect this.
 But I'm willing to give one last shot at good faith here.